Flights to China

 If a stopover works for you, it will provide you with more departure options to reach China, as 31 departure airports in Algeria offer 1-stop flights to 12 destinations in China:

-There are more departure airports available if you consider a stopover: 8 airports in Kenya offer flights to 19 destinations in China with a single stop:
+There are more departure airports available if you consider a stopover: 16 airports in Tanzania offer flights to 16 destinations in China with a single stop:

 Flights from Morocco to China